Rensselaer County asks supermarket to consider adding stores

 RENSSELAER COUNTY, N.Y.
-(NEWS10) – Coming off the news of Price Chopper and Tops Market merging, County Executive Steve McLaughlin invited Wegmans to look at the county and region.
+(NEWS10) — Coming off the news that Price Chopper and Tops Market will be merging, Rensselaer County Executive Steve McLaughlin invited Wegmans to look at the county and region.

-McLaughlin said the entry of Wegmans into the Rensselaer County and regional market can help encourage competition and service that benefit customers.

-The social media post on the Rensselaer County Facbook page has seen a lot of traction.
+The social media post on the Rensselaer County Facebook page has seen a lot of traction.
 The Wegmans franchise has never been this far east.
 The closest stores are in Binghamton and Syracuse.

 “We are just trying to grow the county and grow our footprint.
-We want to get more economic opportunity for our folks,” said he.
+We want to get more economic opportunity for our folks,” McLaughlin explained.

 The thought of the popular chain is enticing to some.